thenewobjective/thenewobjective.github.io/content/software-systems-engineering/branching-strategies.md

 from release.
 An example of this is the Azure DevOps "Preview Features" option which allows you to enable or disable features in the UI:

-::content-figure{src="/media-library/software-systems-engineering/ado-feature-flags.png" alt="Azure DevOps Preview Features"}
+::prose-figure{src="/media-library/software-systems-engineering/ado-feature-flags.png" alt="Azure DevOps Preview Features" caption="Azure DevOps Preview Features"}
-Azure DevOps Preview Features
 ::

 However, they are often abused as a mechanism hiding incomplete work and emulating feature branches.